Ixf2/Gotham-City-Webpage/README.md

-🦇 Gotham City Universe Absolute — Web Prototype
+# Gotham City Universe Absolute

-A dark and interactive web prototype inspired by Gotham City and the DC Comics Universe, built with HTML, CSS, and JavaScript.

-🧩 Description

-This project is a static website created for learning, UI/UX practice, and showcasing Gotham City content.
-It focuses on Gotham’s heroes, villains, and comics, combining dark-themed visuals, interactive sections, and multimedia elements.

-The site is designed as a visual prototype, prioritizing layout, semantic structure, and style over full backend functionality.
+Welcome to the **Gotham City Universe Absolute** project!
+This is a web page that explores an alternate universe of Gotham City, showcasing its featured heroes, villains, and comics with a modern, card-centric (Bento Cards) design.

-🧠 Main Features
+## 🌟 Features

-🏙️ Gotham City Section — includes city description and map with parallax effects.

-🦹 Character Cards — separate sections for heroes and villains, each with image, description, and hover animations.

-📚 Comics Section — features cards with comics info and hover interactivity.

-💬 Suggestion Form — allows users to propose new characters or comics, with a video background.

-📜 Footer Section — contains navigation links, logos, and official DC social media icons.
+This project is a single-page landing page that highlights the following:

+* **Thematic Design:** Inspired by the DC Comics universe, with a focus on Gotham City and Batman, using a dark color palette with red accents.
+* **Card Design (Bento Cards):** Attractive presentation of characters (Villains and Supers) and comics in a modular card layout.
+* **Gotham City Section:** Information about the city and an illustrative map.
+* **Intuitive Navigation:** Header navigation menu for quick access to the main sections.
+* **Suggestions Form:** An interactive section with a video background, allowing users to submit suggestions for new characters or comics.
+* **Multimedia Resources:** Uses images for characters and comics, a video in the suggestions form, and a video in the footer.
+* **Responsiveness:** (Implicitly structured to be responsive, based on CSS structure and mobile menu implementation).

+## 🛠️ Technologies Used

+The project is built using fundamental web technologies:

+* **HTML5:** Semantic page structure.
+* **CSS3:** Styling, including CSS variables (`:root`), Flexbox for layout, and visual effects like `backdrop-filter` (for blur).
+* **JavaScript:** For interactive functionalities (referenced in `gotham-form.js` and `gotham-menu.js`, although the JS code was not provided).
+* **Font Awesome:** Iconography for the menu, login, and social media links.

-🧱 Project Structure
+## 📁 Project Structure

-📁 GothamCity-Universe-Absolute

 │
 ├── 📄 index.html
 ├── 📁 css
 │   └── styles.css
 ├── 📁 js
 │   ├── gotham-menu.js